animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 In a sense, this feature is not much different than if you were to use `gfsh` to manually create the Regions and Indexes on all the servers in the cluster.
-Except that now, with Spring Data for GemFire, you no longer need to use `gfsh` to create Regions and Indexes.
-Your Spring Boot application, enabled with the power of Spring Data for GemFire, already contains all the configuration metadata needed to create Regions and Indexes for you.
+Except that now, with Spring Data for VMware GemFire, you no longer need to use `gfsh` to create Regions and Indexes.
+Your Spring Boot application, enabled with the power of Spring Data for VMware GemFire, already contains all the configuration metadata needed to create Regions and Indexes for you.

 When you use the Spring Data Repository abstraction, we know all the